 1. 10 Cloverfield Lane

 This exciting thriller burst onto movie release schedules out of nowhere.
 It’s still pretty unclear how exactly this movie connects to 2008‘s Cloverfield (is it a sequel?
 A prequel?
 An unrelated, but thematically linked story, a la Twilight Zone or The Outer Limits?), but in an unprecedented move, it’s connection and title was only announced 2 months before its release.
 It got some mixed reactions from viewers, but was ultimately a well-regarded, exciting thriller with plenty of mystery.
-2017’s God Particle has been announced as the third instalment in the Cloverfield franchise, but we still don’t have any idea how it’ll all connect.
+2017’s has been announced as the third instalment in the Cloverfield franchise, but we still don’t have any idea how it’ll all connect.

 Though my personal reaction to this movie was pretty mediocre, Deadpool was definitely the most-talked-about superhero movie of 2016.
 It’s different enough from what we’ve gotten tired of, and it was a massive popular and monetary success – proving to movie studios that a funny, R-rated superhero movie isn’t doomed to fail.
 What’s most important about Deadpool, outside of its success or failure as a movie, is what it’ll inspire going forward.
 Expect more violent, over-the-top superhero movies coming in the next few years.